stongey/PhotoRestore/README.md

 directory.
 The results are put in sub-directory "restored", which must exist.

 To use these plug-ins copy them to your local directory ./gimp-2.x/plug-ins.
-You may need to change the permissions to make them exectuable.
+You may need to change the permissions to make them executable.
 The plug-ins will be automatically loaded when you start gimp and they appear on the menus under "restore" and "filters"; information is also loaded into the plug-in database.
 They also work on a Mac running OSX except that it is